 You also must try the tenmusu, a type of shrimp tempura stuffed into rice and coated in seaweed.
 Drooling yet?

-While Japan might be famous for mochi, a Japanese rice cake, Nagoya is famous for its regional variation known as uiro.
+Save room for dessert as well!
+Nagoya is famous for its regional variation known as uiro.

 Uiro is a chewy confection made of rice flour and sugar and then flavoured with local ingredients such as matcha (green tea powder) or azuki (red bean paste).